harvester/docs/docs/vm/create-windows-vm.md

 ### Windows ISO unable to boot when using EFI mode

-When using EFI mode with Windows, you may find out the system booted with other devices like HDD or UEFI shell like the one below:
+When using EFI mode with Windows, you may find the system booted with other devices like HDD or UEFI shell like the one below:

 ![efi-shell](assets/efi-shell.png)

-That's because Windows will prompt a `Press any key to boot from CD or DVD...` to let the user decide whether to boot from the installer ISO or not, and it needs human interaction to allow boot from CD or DVD.
+That's because Windows will prompt a `Press any key to boot from CD or DVD...` to let the user decide whether to boot from the installer ISO or not, and it needs human intervention to allow the system to boot from CD or DVD.

 ![boot-from-cd](assets/boot-from-cd.png)

-As a workaround, if the system already booted into UEFI shell, you can type in `reset` to let the system reboot, once the prompt appears you can press any key to let system boot from Windows ISO.
+Alternately if the system has already booted into the UEFI shell, you can type in `reset` to force the system to reboot again.
+Once the prompt appears you can press any key to let system boot from Windows ISO.

 ### VM crashes when reserved memory not enough

-There is a known issue with Windows VM, when allocated more than 8GiB of memory to Windows VM and not enough reserved memory configured, the VM crashes without warning.
-This can be fixed by allocating at least 256MiB of reserved memory to the on the `Advanced Options` tab.
+There is a known issue with Windows VM when it is allocated more than 8GiB without enough reserve memory configured.
+The VM crashes without warning.

-Click `Edit config` of your crashing VM, go to the `Advanced Options` tab, click `Show More` and fill in at least 256MiB of reserved memory to prevent crashes.
+This can be fixed by allocating at least 256MiB of reserved memory to the template on the Advanced Options tab.

 ![reserved-memory-config](assets/reserved-memory-config.png)